-7. Electronic controlled diesel engines
+7. Electronic controlled reciprocating internal combustion engines

-Electronically controlled diesel engines for the main propulsion engines are to be in accordance with the separated requirements of the Society, in addition to the requirements prescribed in this Chapter.
+Electronically controlled reciprocating internal combustion engines for the main propulsion engines are to be in accordance with the separated requirements of the Society, in addition to the requirements prescribed in this Chapter.
 [See Guidance]